MolSSI/QCSchema/Spec_Components.md

 # Specification Components

-The JSON format is a general container, and the current works focuses primarily aimed at developing a standard on top of the [JSON](http://www.json.org/) (and [BSON](http://bsonspec.org/)) format for chemical data.
+The JSON format is a general container, and the current work focuses primarily aimed at developing a standard on top of the [JSON](http://www.json.org/) (and [BSON](http://bsonspec.org/)) format for chemical data.